Name : Rudy Gobert

 During his High Scool years at Cholet Basketball, he started to win his first titles with a French Espoir Champion title in 2010 and a Bronze medal at the European Espoir Basketball Championship in 2011.

 Then it was the beginning of Rudy's professional career with Cholet Basket, where he played two full seasons between 2011 and 2013 before running for the Draft NBA, finishing as the best Pro A blocker in 2012-2013 (1.7 blocks per game on average).

 In June 2013, Rudy was selected in the first round of the NBA Draft in the 27th position by the Denver Nuggets.
 He was immediately traded and joined the Utah Jazz.
 This is the founding act of the loving relationship that binds Rudy and the Utah Jazz franchise today, of which he has become the leader over the years.
 Constantly improving, he first established himself as a defensively dominant player before improving his scoring skills and becoming the second offensive option of the Utah Jazz behind Donovan Mitchell.
 This progress is reflected both in the recognition of his peers - selection for the Rising Star Challenge in 2015, NBA Defensive Player of the Year in 2018 and 2019 - and in his sporting progress, with participation in the NBA Play-Offs in 2017, 2018 and 2019.

 Rudy also succeeded as a member of the French Team with two bronze medals won at the 2014 World Cup and 2015 European Championships, as well as a participation in the 2016 Olympic Games.

-Big Man but not only, leader of Utah Jazz and the French Team, Rudy has his best years ahead of him to write the rest of his story.
+Big Man but not only, but the leader of the Utah Jazz and the French Team, Rudy also has his best years ahead of him to write the rest of his story.